-- A diverse 17-member Task Force composed of a wide range of stakeholders, including representatives of local lodging, dining, entertainment establishments; operators of agri-tourism, golf and sporting-tournament venues; Chamber of Commerce principals; officials with regional tourism agencies; and residents. - A community survey which was accessible online and publicized by the City of Wilsonville and local media (35 responses). - A total of 27 in-person interviews with local business and community leaders. - Three community workshops with residents, businesses and community leaders (17 participants). - Interviews with City of Wilsonville executives. - Informal discussions with local businesspeople in contact with visitors. - Interviews with individuals outside of Wilsonville who have partnership relations with the city in regard to tourism or are experts in fields of interest to Wilsonville tourism. - On-site assessments of Wilsonville and its adjacent areas to experience the city and surrounding area through the objective and unbiased eyes of a first time visitor. - A review of relevant past reports and plans relating to Wilsonville from a tourism, economic development, recreation and leisure perspective. - A review of web sites and brochures relating to Wilsonville businesses and key competitors and partners to Wilsonville. - A formal public-comment period in March 2014 to receive feedback and suggestions on the Draft Wilsonville Tourism Development Strategy, March 2014. - Report before Wilsonville City Council in April 2014
+- A community survey which was accessible online and publicized by the City of Wilsonville and local media (35 responses). - 27 personal interviews with local business and community leaders. - Three community workshops with residents, businesses and community leaders (17 participants). - Interviews with City of Wilsonville executives. - Informal discussions with local businesspeople in contact with visitors. - Interviews with individuals outside of Wilsonville who have partnership relations with the city in regard to tourism or are experts in fields of interest to Wilsonville tourism. - On-site assessments of Wilsonville and its adjacent areas to experience the city and surrounding area through the objective and unbiased eyes of a first time visitor. - A review of relevant past reports and plans relating to Wilsonville from a tourism, economic development, recreation and leisure perspective. - A review of web sites and brochures relating to Wilsonville businesses and key competitors and partners to Wilsonville.